ibm-cloud-docs/log-analysis/infrastructure/syslog.md

 {{../_include-segments/deprecation_notice.md}}

 To use a custom port to send logs via UDP, you can open an IBM support ticket.
-For information about opening an IBM support ticket, or about support levels and ticket severities, see [Getting support](/docs/get-support).
+For information about opening an IBM support ticket, or about support levels and ticket severities, see [Creating support cases](/docs/account?topic=account-open-case&interface=ui).
 {: note}

 To configure syslog, you may need to enable a port to send logs via syslog to your logging instance.
 If you are using (a) the classic syslog protocol, (b) a custom port in `syslog-ng`, or (c) a custom port in `rsyslog`, there is no authentication available and anyone with knowledge of the endpoint can submit logs to your instance.
 As a result, depending on your environment, your use of the classic syslog protocol or custom port configurations with `syslog-ng` or `rsyslog` may present a significant security risk.
 Use these configurations at your organization's own risk.
 Validate with your compliance and security teams whether this security risk is acceptable to your organization.